Eternal Atake

-Eternal Atake is the second studio album by American rapper Lil Uzi Vert.
-It is their first project since their 2017 studio album Luv Is Rage 2.
-After being initially announced in 2018, the album was released on March 6, 2020, through Generation Now and Atlantic Records as a surprise release.
+Eternal Atake is the second studio album by the American rapper and singer Lil Uzi Vert.
+It was released through Generation Now and Atlantic Records on March 6, 2020.
+The album features a sole guest appearance from American singer Syd.
+The production was handled by Bobby Raps, Brandon Finessin, Bugz Ronin, Chief Keef, Oogie Mane, TM88, Wheezy, and others.
+It is their first project since their debut studio album, Luv Is Rage 2 (2017).
 The album was supported by the singles "Futsal Shuffle 2020" and "That Way", which later appeared as the album's bonus tracks.
-The album features a sole guest appearance from American singer Syd.

-Eternal Atake received widespread acclaim and debuted atop the US Billboard 200, becoming Lil Uzi Vert's second US number-one album.
-The deluxe version of the album, titled Lil Uzi Vert vs. the World 2, was released a week later on March 13, featuring new guest appearances from Chief Keef, 21 Savage, Future, Young Thug, Gunna, Lil Durk, Young Nudy, and Nav.
+A week later, on March 13, the deluxe version of the album, titled Lil Uzi Vert vs. the World 2 was released as a surprise album.
+The album served as a sequel to their third mixtape, Lil Uzi Vert vs. the World (2016), which was released four years earlier.
+The album features new guest appearances from American rappers Chief Keef, 21 Savage, Future, Young Thug, Gunna, Lil Durk, Young Nudy, and Nav.
+Eternal Atake received widespread acclaim from critics, debuting at number one on the US Billboard 200, earning 288,000 album-equivalent units in its first week.
+The album earned 400 million US streams in its first week, which was the fourth-largest streaming debut at the time of its release.

 Background

 In July 2018, Lil Uzi Vert published two messages to Twitter, "Eternal Atake" and "Eternal means forever.
 Atake means 2 overtake", that were described as cryptic.
-On July 31, 2018, which was also Lil Uzi's 23rd birthday, they removed all posts from their Instagram profile except for two—a snippet of "New Patek" and the old cover art of Eternal Atake.
+On July 31, 2018, which was also Lil Uzi's 24th birthday, they removed all posts from their Instagram profile except for two—a snippet of "New Patek" and the old cover art of Eternal Atake.
 On December 9, Lil Uzi confirmed that Eternal Atake had been finished and was set for release.

 On January 11, 2019, Lil Uzi announced via Instagram that they had "deleted everything" and were "done with music", although many believed this could merely have been a publicity stunt and/or a promotional roll-out for the album.
 On March 3, 2020, Lil Uzi revealed a new album cover on Twitter, after allowing fans to vote on the new cover.